Riot plea: Proud Boys member admits to seditious conspiracy

 WASHINGTON (AP) — A North Carolina man pleaded guilty Thursday to plotting with other members of the far-right Proud Boys to violently stop the transfer of presidential power after the 2020 election, making him the first member of the extremist group to plead guilty to a seditious conspiracy charge.

-Justice Department prosecutor Erik Kenerson said estimated sentencing guidelines for Bertino’s case recommend a prison sentence ranging from four years and three months to five years and three months.
-The Civil War-era seditious conspiracy charge carries a maximum sentence of 20 years in prison.
+Justice Department prosecutor Erik Kenerson said sentencing guidelines for Bertino’s case recommend a prison sentence ranging from four years and three months to five years and three months.

-Former Proud Boys national chairman Henry "Ënrique" Tarrio and four other group members also have been charged with seditious conspiracy for what prosecutors say was a coordinated attack on the Capitol to stop Congress from certifying President Joe Biden's 2020 electoral victory over Donald Trump.

-Bertino's cooperation could ratchet up the pressure on other Proud Boys charged in the siege.

 More than three dozen people charged in the Capitol riot have been identified by federal authorities as leaders, members or associates of the Proud Boys.
 Two — Matthew Greene and Charles Donohoe — pleaded guilty to conspiring to obstruct an official proceeding, the Jan.
 6 joint session of Congress for certifying the Electoral College vote.